glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 Because the 3am pager will probably happen.

-Sure, you can be lucky enough to be in a place with Follow the Sun (explain, possibly with maps?)
+Sure, you can be lucky enough to be in a place with Follow the Sun

 But you probably won't be, if you're on a small team.